Kees1958/W3C_annual_most_used_survey_blocklist/README.md

 1. It takes a lot of time and money to build an (ad serving) backbone network.

 2. The digital advertising market is more or less saturated.
 Also the AI-generated results are a threat for the digital advertising.
 People often find the answer in the AI-generated answer, which reduces the effectiveness of search engine advertising.
-The chance of a new adnetwork entering this market anf gaining a substantial marketshare is therefore (very) low.
+The chance of a new adnetwork entering this market and gaining a substantial marketshare is therefore (very) low.

 3. The digital marketeers using these networks are a constraining factor too, because most people don't like to learn how to use new software.
 So human reluctance to change also limits the chances of a new adnetwork to popup.